storj-thirdparty/uplink-rust/uplink/README.md

 use a Docker version without the `compose` command,  using the `docker-compose`, however, you will have to run by hand or make an straightforward change in the Makefile.

+When some integration test fails it may provoke the failure of other integration tests to fail in subsequent runs.
+This is because the previous executed test which failed left garbage data in the satellite/edge services.
+To execute again the tests without having to execute a full clean up, you may go to the temporary directory _../.tmp/up_ and run `docker compose down` and `docker compose up -d` and then execute `make test-integrationa`.

 [storj-uplink]: https://github.com/storj/uplink